General information and tips for prospective fellowship applicants

 • Must be an ASME Member

-• Demonstrate a particular interested in Nuclear Engineering as defined by the NED
+• Demonstrate a particular interest in Nuclear Engineering as defined by the NED

 • Must be enrolled in a nuclear engineering or mechanical engineering baccalaureate program.